Core Concepts

 Universal, from the start

-Build for how users use apps
+Build for how users prefer apps

 Capture on web, convert on mobile